robenkleene/collections/cards/apple-developer.md

 - **In Swift, how do you create an array from a string?** `Array("string")`
 - **In Swift, how do you get an `ArraySlice` with just the first or last items of an array?** `dropFirst(_ k: Int = 1)`, `dropLast(_ k: Int)` or `arr(5...)`, `arr(..<5)`.
 (Note that ``arr(5...)` works but `arr(5..<)` doesn't, while `arr(..<5)` does.)
+- **In Swift, which range cannot be used as an array subscript and why?** The half-opened range operator without an end (`3..<`), because getting all items after an index, while just excluding the last item, is a bit nonsensical.
 - **In Swift, how do you get an `ArraySlice` of an arbitrary subarray?** Use a `Range` as the subscript, e.g., `arr(0..<4)`.
 - **In Swift, why do some methods return `ArraySlice` instead of an array?** To avoid overhead of creating a new array.